What Is Sea Freight? Ocean Freight Costs, Transit & FCL vs LCL

 • ZIM

-Most operate within three global alliances (2M, Ocean Alliance, THE Alliance) that share vessel capacity to give shippers more sailing options per lane.
+Most operate within global alliances (Gemini Cooperation, Ocean Alliance, Premier Alliance) that share vessel capacity to give shippers more sailing options per lane.

 How a Freight Forwarder Helps with Sea Freight